 Once you've blended the sauce, taste and adjust seasoning.

-Serve over baked colossal shrimp, or as a dipping sauce for king crab legs, crawfish boil, or your favorite type of seafood.
+Serve over baked colossal shrimp, or as a dipping sauce for king crab legs, stone crab claws, crawfish boil, or your favorite type of seafood.

 Absolutely - you can increase the cayenne pepper.
 I recommend adding ¼ teaspoon additional and let it cook in the sauce for a few minutes before adding more.
 Another way to increase the spicy factor would be adding a tablespoon of hot sauce like Tabasco or Texas Pete.
 You can also add ½ teaspoon of red pepper flakes, or, for a smokier heat, try a teaspoon of ground chipotle chili powder.